 Pull any ripening tomatoes out of your boxes

 As the tomatoes start to ripen separate the ripening fruit from the green.
 Check your tomatoes often and any time you see one that is ripening, pull it out of the box.
 We have found that if we do this we get a nice slow ripening process over the course of a couple of months.
-If you leave the tomatoes that are turning red in the box with your green ones that ripening will quickly spread though the whole box.
+If you leave the tomatoes that are turning red in the box with your green ones that ripening will quickly spread through the whole box.
 Pulling the ripening tomatoes out slows down the process for the rest of the box.

 Some years we have had garden grown tomatoes as late as New Years and have used them to make salsa!
-Of course if you want them to ripen sooner then you can leave a ripening fruit in the box with the others or bring them in the warm house where they will ripen much sooner.
+Of course, if you want them to ripen sooner then you can leave a ripening fruit in the box with the others or bring them in the warm house where they will ripen much sooner.

 Keep your expectations low

-These are NOT the vine ripened mouth watering beauties you are harvesting in August and September.
+These are NOT the vine-ripened mouth-watering beauties you are harvesting in August and September.
 We often compare ripened green tomatoes to store bought tomatoes.
-They just don’t have the same flavor and texture that their vine ripened counterparts have.
-But they are home grown and organic, and are perfect for soups and casseroles in the early winter months!
+They just don’t have the same flavor and texture that their vine-ripened counterparts have.
+But they are homegrown and organic, and are perfect for soups and casseroles in the early winter months!
 I even slap them on a sandwich every once in a while.

 So that is how to ripen green tomatoes.
 If you manage the process well you can have a few ripe tomatoes every week for two or more months after the season ends.

 Would you like to learn more about growing your own tomatoes?
-You should buy my tomato growing course on The Online Gardening School.
+You should buy my tomato growing course at The Online Gardening School.
 Click the link below to learn more and to get the course for 1/2 off!